apmiller108/locotimezone/README.md

 #      :location=>{:lat=>26.1288238, :lng=>-80.1449743}}}
 ```

-If you alredy have latitude and longitude, and you're only interested in getting
+If you already have latitude and longitude, and you're only interested in getting
 the timezone data, just pass your own location hash like so:

 ```ruby